 Robin Cowper

-SAPT is supervised by a Training Coordinator, who is supported by an Assistant Training Coordinator and office and custodial staff.
-Currently, there are six full-time Apprenticeship Instructors, one full-time Veterans In Piping instructor, and over 60 part-time instructors who teach evening and weekend apprentice and journeymen classes
+SAPT is supervised by a Training Director, who is supported by a Training Coordinator, the office and custodial staff.
+Currently, there are eight full-time Apprenticeship Instructors, one full-time Veterans In Piping instructor, and over 60 part-time instructors who teach evening and weekend apprentice and journeymen classes

 Contact Information